Today I am sharing more details about how to host a dinner party. This was one of the most special parties ever.

 Here are more details about the table, place cards, and floral arrangements.

-A few weeks ago I decided to host a dinner party for my husband and sons.
-I really was in a “creative mood” and really wanted to do something fun even though we are still “staying at home” in southern California.
+A while ago I hosted a magical dinner party for my family.
+I was in a “creative mood” and wanted to do something fun.

 I explained how I set up the outdoor dining room for the party in my blog post called How to Plan a Backyard Dinner Party.

-So many of you asked about the table setting, place cards, and flowers and I am excited to share with you how I created my table!
+One of the things that made this table so special was the table setting, place cards, and flowers.
+I am very excited to share with you how I created this table.